-On November 18, 2010, TA Oil and One Subic Power Generation Corporation (One Subic Power, a third party) entered into a Power Administration and Management Agreement (PAMA).
-Under the terms of the PAMA, TA Oil will administer and manage the entire generation output of the 116 MW diesel power plant in Subic, Olongapo City.
+Power Administration and Management Agreement (PAMA) with One Subic Power the terms of the PAMA, TA Oil will administer and manage the entire generation output of the 116 MW diesel power plant in Subic, Olongapo City.
 TA Oil will be selling or trading the entire capacity of the power plant, while operations will be under One Subic Power for a period of five years commencing on the commercial operation date (the date when the power plant is capable of supplying power to the Grid).
 TA Oil will pay One Subic Power for all electricity actually delivered by the power plant based on a formula (actual fuel consumption and electricity generated) as set forth in the PAMA and shall be payable monthly.
-The PAMA became effective on February 17, 2011.
+The PAMAbecame effective on February 17, 2011.